 Bowing out with the ending he would have hoped to avoid, Ratu Naulago was quiet in his last game for Hull before changing codes.
-What a find he’s been though, still raw and a advocate for kamikaze rugby, but faster than a Benji Marshall rumour and capable of scoring absolute worldies.
+What a find he’s been though, undoubtedly still raw and a advocate for kamikaze rugby, but faster than a Benji Marshall rumour and capable of scoring absolute worldies.
 Elsewhere Carlos Tuimavave showed why he’s a sublime centre playing at stand off and Danny Houghton struggled to have an impact off the bench with some wayward passes.
 There were some brain explosions from others too but it’s far from Hull lost so let’s go on an individual crusade.
 It’s a team thing and it’s how they are set up and their failure to adapt to different situations throughout the season that needs more addressing.
 That’s a whole different can of worms though.

-With no Sam Powell due to injury, Wigan’s very own Wolf of Wall Street Jackson Hastings stepped in at hooker and was sublime but it’s the team unit that stands out.
+With no Sam Powell due to injury, Wigan’s very own Wolf of Wall Street Jackson Hastings stepped in at hooker and he was sublime but it’s the team unit that stands out.
 Adrian Lam has done a great job there.
 Another Grand Final – that’s six now in eight years.
 They never take their eye of their prize.

 Compare that to Hull who have had another season, in fact the third in a row, that we are glad to see the back of, and you can see how easy it is to go into meltdown mode.
 It’s been crazy, one drama to the next after a start that promised so much, yet one that finished with a familiar feeling.
 Groundhog Day?
 You’ll forgive us for thinking a little pessimistic.
 Time will only tell.